 2. Combine stuffing mix, cornbread, and white bread.
 Add chilled bouillon mixture.

 4. Spread into baking dish and bake for 20 to 30 minutes at 350 (or just in with the chicken) until the outside gets golden brown.
-Perfect stuffing in my opinion has a little crisp to the outside and is soft and moist on the inside.

 I served the chicken and stuffing with a side of macaroni - after all this is a blog that was started because of my love of mac and cheese. :)